Castillo outdoes Buehler, Reds end Dodgers’ win streak at 6 - NewsBreak

 Castillo outdoes Buehler, Reds end Dodgers’ win streak at 6

-CINCINNATI (AP) — Luis Castillo struck out 10 while outpitching Walker Buehler, Kyle Farmer doubled twice and the Cincinnati Reds snapped the Los Angeles Dodgers’ six-game winning streak with a 3-1 victory.
+Luis Castillo struck out 10 while outpitching Walker Buehler, Kyle Farmer doubled twice and the Cincinnati Reds snapped the Los Angeles Dodgers' six-game winning streak with a 3-1 victory Friday night.
 The Reds have dropped their last seven series to slip to fourth in the NL wild-card standings, a half-game behind San Diego and a full game behind second-place St. Louis.
-The Dodgers, already assured at least a wild-card spot, began the day one game behind San Francisco in the NL West.
-Castillo didn’t allow a runner past second base in 6 1-3 shutout innings.
-He threw a season-high 111 pitches and gave up five hits and two walks.abc17news.com
+The Dodgers, already assured at least a wild-card spot, began the day one game behind San Francisco in the NL West.www.dailydodgers.com

 Comments / 0